 However, I didn’t feel that love and acceptance when I decided to move to Mexico City.
 It was difficult to see friends all the time since they have full-time jobs.

 Most nights, I was alone in my apartment, swiping on Tinder without any luck.
-I was in a time of my life where dating apps were my channels to make friends or at least have a drink with someone every weekend.
+I was in a time of my life when dating apps were my channels to make friends or at least have a drink with someone every weekend.
 It became very difficult to have relationships.

 I’m not even talking about romantic relationships, but you know, just relationships.
 I longed for friends to go out with any time I want.
 I became so tired of going out on my own in a city as big as Mexico.